 By 2017, Hear and Say’s 25th year of operation, 900 children were enrolled in programs supporting their hearing and spoken language.
 A school screening program, Hear to Learn was piloted in 2015, reaching its 50,000th student by early 2020.
 Recognising the whole-of-life needs of Hear and Say’s ever-growing cohort, hearing services for adults were formally launched in 2019.

-Now celebrating almost 30 years of service to families impacted by hearing loss, much has changed since Hear and Say first began.
+Now celebrating over three decades of service to families impacted by hearing loss, much has changed since Hear and Say first began.
 Technology has gone from strength to strength; babies are diagnosed and supported earlier than ever before; knowledge about the brain and the auditory system continues to grow.

 However, there are also many constants.
 The dedication of parents and carers seeking the best outcomes for their child.
 The bright eyes of a baby revelling in a new world of sound.
 And a passionate team of professionals at Hear and Say, ready to provide a lifeboat to families in times of need.